Dropped Stitch Knitters Guild

 DSKG meets the first Saturday of the month, 12:30-2:30, at the North Domingo Baca Multigenerational Center, 7521 Carmel Avenue, NE Albuquerque (2 blocks north of Paseo Del Norte, immediately west of Wyoming Avenue).

-STASH EXCHANGE
+FALL STASH & NOTIONS EXCHANGE

 Dropped Stitch Knitters & knitting/crocheting friends lovingly created 51 soft chemo caps in 2024 that were donated to the Lovelace Cancer Center in Albuquerque, NM, for their cancer patients.